Magicboomliu/Japan-Tide-analysis-forcast/README.md

 *  R value calculation
    All data processing is performed by python's third-party libraries: `numpy`, `statsmodel`, `matlibpyplot` for calculation and image drawing.

-   The Orginal data of Tide Value of Hakotade, Otaru, and Osaka in March 2021.
+   The Original data of Tide Value of Hakotade, Otaru, and Osaka in March 2021.

 ![Original_data_all.png](https://github.com/Magicboomliu/Japan-Tide-analysis-forcast/blob/main/reports/figures/Original_data_all.png)